 - Hyperintense lesions with surrounding hyperintense edema

-- If an abscess, the rim may be hypointense
+- If an abscess, the rim might be hypointense

 - Variable but typically no restriction